 - 1 cup sauerkraut

 - 4 slices swiss cheese

 - 3-4 tbsp butter more or less if you prefer

 - 1/4 cup chili sauce

-On a hot griddle on med/high heat, warm up the sauerkraut.
+- Next, on a hot griddle on med/high heat, warm up the sauerkraut and pastrami. griddle.

-Butter one side of each piece of fresh Rye bread put them butter side down on the griddle.
+- Then, butter one side of each piece of bread and put them butter side down on the grill.

-Put the heated meat one piece of bread and half of the sauerkraut on the other.
+- Then, put the heated meat two pieces of bread and half of the sauerkraut on the other slices of bread.

 - Next, drizzle with Simple Russian Dressing on one side or add after you take it off the grill if you don't want warm dressing.

 - Then, using two spatulas, place meat side on top of the sauerkraut side and continue to grill a couple more minutes.
 Remove and put on a plate.
 Serve with potato chips and/or a pickle.